pwrmvspark/Pokedex/README.md

 ### Stretch Goals

 - [ ] Add a remove button to each pokemon in the `PokemonList`
+- [ ] Add a custom name for each pokemon in the `Search` component and render the name in the `Pokemon` component.
 - [ ] Add full-text search to the `Search` component input (search a pokemon by partial name match).

 ## Style